Srishti918/expense_tracker/README.md

 Additional Pointers

-Reusable UI Components: Implement reusable components for UI elements to ensure consistency and ease of maintenance across the application.
+Reusable UI Components: Implements reusable components for UI elements to ensure consistency and ease of maintenance across the application.

-Code Quality and Consistency: Maintain high code quality with clear, readable, and consistent coding practices throughout the project.
+Code Quality and Consistency: Maintains high code quality with clear, readable, and consistent coding practices throughout the project.

-Design Consistency: Ensure the design follows the provided fonts and color scheme, aligning with the overall visual style and branding.
+Design Consistency: Ensures the design follows the provided fonts and color scheme, aligning with the overall visual style and branding.

 This project was bootstrapped with React Vite.